grrrisu/thundermoon-umbrella/README.md

 ## Developement

+### Migration

+to create a migration issue the command in `app/thundermoon` directory and specify the repo

+`mix ecto.gen.migration create_user -r Thundermoon.Repo`

 ### Release

 manually test release can be built

 ```shell
 MIX_ENV=prod mix phx.digest